geekysuavo/libhxnd/README.md

 multiplied element-wise without modification.
 Arrays having identical lengths (total number of elements) may be reshaped for element-wise arithmetic.

+## Representation of NMR data

+Because the `hx_array` data structure natively describes NMR data of any dimensionality, its use in representing such data files requires relatively few extra pieces of information.
+Thus, the `datum` structure in libhxnd is a fairly thin wrapper around the `hx_array` structure, holding per-dimension metadata such as spectral width, offset and carrier.

 ## More information